-Increasingly there seem to be some clubs in Europe that are gaining ‘legend status’, and an almost mythical reputation, amongst club-goers and travellers who are lucky enough to get in and experience them.
+Increasingly there seem to be some clubs in Europe that are gaining ‘legend status’, and an almost mythical reputation, amongst club-goers and travelers who are lucky enough to get in and experience them.

 My mum recently asked me, after I named a newborn family lamb ‘Lewis the Legend’: ‘what exactly has he done to achieve legend status!?’
 I ask the same thing of these ‘legendary’ European clubs.

-They all seem to share a few key attributes that makes these clubs legendary:
+They all seem to share a few key attributes that make these clubs legendary:

 - Difficult to get in

 - Great music & DJs (big names or up-and-coming DJs, plus new sub-genre breeding grounds)

 - The amazing (and big) setting, usually in an ex-something’ – e.g. ex-factory, ex-power station, ex…

 - Random and memorable ‘stuff’ going on inside

 On that basis, here a couple of the most legendary clubs in Europe right now: